kervin5/simple-json-to-csv/README.md

-This package was specially made for Bryan
+This package was especially made for Bryan

 ```
 const Converter = require("simple-json-to-csv");